gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.7.2.3 =
+Important fix for JS issue in IE9 that prevents successful form submission.

 = 1.7.2.2 =
 Important fix for billing address issue!
 Please upgrade to make sure billing address is sent to Stripe.